 This delicate tissue is a dynamic factory, producing a myriad of substances that maintain vessel health.
 Nitric Oxide is unique in its ability to support endothelial health.

 The challenge is that you cannot supplement Nitric Oxide and your body cannot store it.
 It must be derived from your diet.
 However, you can supplement L-Arginine from which the body derives Nitric Oxide.

 Cardio Cocktail is the world's leading liquid L-Arginine supplement.
 Being a liquid makes the L-Arginine readily available to your body, the second it hits your lips.

-Drinking an ounce or two of Cardio Cocktail everyday gives your body plenty of Arginine to convert into NO. Combine that with all the other essential nutrients and your understand why Cardio Cocktail is in such demand.
+Drinking an ounce or two of Cardio Cocktail everyday gives your body plenty of Arginine to convert into NO. Combine that with all the other essential nutrients and you can understand why Cardio Cocktail is in such demand.